Disability Services Coordinator

 Request placement of an accessible Porta-john Service Animals

-Service animals – as defined by the ADA – are permitted at Pennsic.
-Pets are not.
+1) Fully-trained service dogs as defined by the ADA are permitted to accompany their handlers at Pennsic.

-All service animals must be checked in by the Service Animal Liaison.
-Please bring your service animal with you to Troll when
+2) All service animals must be checked in by the Service Animal Liaison.
+Please bring your service animal with you

 The information requested at check-in is designed to help us make the experience as smooth and safe as possible for you and